johsteffens/About-Me/README.md

 F: Why do you feel that a dedicated repository is necessary containing these FAQ.
 <br>
-A: I hope it gives me more stars than the repositories containing my code.
+A: I hope it earns me more stars than the repositories containing my code.

 F: Are these FAQ truly "Frequently Asked Questions"?
 <br>